top of page

 At the Utah-Colorado border, we decided to stop for a picture.
 Let’s start a tradition, we thought.
 What should have been a quick stop turned into a 20-minute delay when we realized the ground beneath us wasn’t dirt but sticky, clay-like mud.
 Three inches of it clung stubbornly to our shoes, turning every step into a battle.
 Even Charlie’s paws succumbed to the tenacious earth.

-It was a setback, sure, and a messy one at that—especially for the van we had just cleaned—but we couldn’t help laughing as Trent grabbed the ladder to scrape off the mud.
-A bit of chaos for the books, and our adventure was only just beginning.
+It was a setback, indeed, and a messy one at that—especially for the van we had just cleaned—but we couldn’t help but laugh as Trent grabbed the ladder to scrape off the mud.
+A bit of chaos ensued, but our adventure was only just beginning.

 We moved along one winding road to the next.
 The fog hung low, delicately draped over the mix of brown and turquoise hues of the Colorado River.
 The red mesas rose dramatically from the water’s shore, their rugged, jagged edges glowing in hues of deep crimson and orange.
 It’s a landscape that feels both ancient and eternal, a vivid testament to the forces that shaped it.